gdtu-0/osm_data_pet_project/README.md

 This command runs containers in background.
 Containers keep running even if you restart the system.

 To stop containers run: `docker compose down`.
-PostgreSQL is configured to store database outside the container in `.pg_data` directory so no dowloaded data is lost on shutdown.
+PostgreSQL is configured to store database outside the container in `.pg_data/` directory so no dowloaded data is lost on shutdown.
 Dagster run history and statistics will be lost on shutdown but it does not affect project functionality.

 # General information